KNFL (Utah): History

 On May 29, 2009, The Fifth District Court of Utah in Washington County, Utah appointed a receiver to take over KNFL for US Capital, Incorporated of Boulder, Colorado, an investment group which foreclosed on Legecy Media, the owners of KNFL and several other stations.
 The receiver turned the license in to the FCC on November 13, 2012, and requested it be cancelled pursuant to court approval.
 The FCC cancelled the license on November 19, 2012.

-As of October 1, 2013, KNFL was transferred to the former KINF in Nampa, Idaho.